osohq/oso/languages/python/docs/dev-tools/repl.rst

+.. _repl:

 ==============
 The Polar REPL
 ==============

-Developers can query Polar knowledge bases from the command line using the Polar REPL.
+Developers can query Polar knowledge bases from the command line using the Polar REPL (Read, Evaluate, Print, Loop).
 To run the REPL, first make sure you have :ref:`installed oso <install>`.

 Once oso is installed, we can launch the REPL from the terminal::